pancake-library/pancake/_coverpage.md

 > Make simple 2D games easier then ever before!

 * Simple and convenient
 * Imagination is the limit

-* Many tutorials!

-* For mobiles and computers

 * Free to export your games

 [Download](https://github.com/pancake-library/pancake)